 Guinness Gingerbread Cake topped with a Brown Butter Frosting is the perfect cake for Christmas time.
-Warm me up with a cuppa tea and a slice of this dreamy cake.
+Step-by-step photos teach you how to bake this delicious bundt cake recipe!

 I love cooking with booze.
 It's just fun.
 You feel me?

-I tend to cook with Guinness often like here or here.
+I tend to cook with Guinness often like in my guinness cupcake recipe.

 This cake is also one of those cakes that goes perfect with a cuppa tea or a cup of coffee.
 It's like it warms your soul this cake.